Dp and other minimalities: Set up

-\section{Conventions}
+\subsection{Conventions}

 All languages and structures are first order and ``definable" without modification means ``first order definable, possibly with parameters".
 Given languages $L \subseteq L'$ and an $L'$-structure $\sM$ we let $\sM|L$ be the $L$-reduct of $\sM$.
-If $x = (x_1,\ldots,x_n)$ is a tuple of variables then $|x| = n$.
+We let $|x| = n$ be the length of a tuple $(x_1,\ldots,x_n)$ of variables.
 Throughout $n$ is a natural number and $m,k,i,j$ are integers.

-\section{External definibility}
+\subsection{External definibility}

 Suppose $\sM$ is a structure and $\mathscr{N}$ is an $|M|^{+}$-saturated elementary extension of $\sM$.
 A subset of $M^k$ is \textbf{externally definable} if is of the form $X \cap M^k$ for $\mathscr{N}$-definable $X \subseteq N^k$.
 The \textbf{Shelah expansion} $\mathscr{M}^{{\mathrm{Sh}}}$ of $\mathscr{M}$ is the expansion of $\mathscr{M}$ by a $k$-ary predicate defining $X \cap M^k$ for every $\mathscr{N}$-definable $X \subseteq N^k$.
 Up to interdefinibility, this construction does not depend on choice of $\mathscr{N}$.
 (Two structures on a common domain $M$ are \textbf{interdefinable} if they define the same subsets of all $M^n$).
 Observe that if $\sM$ expands a linear order then every convex set is externally definable.
 The following theorem of Shelah is deep~\cite{Shelah-strongly}.
 (See \cite{ChSi-externally} for another proof.)